 Where customers are making recurring payments or repeat purchases, the CMO may also want to know the average payback period for CAC.

-To find average CAC payback rate, divide these figures:
+To find the average CAC payback rate, divide these figures:

 Average new customer monthly revenue